CalderaWP/caldera-components/src/components/validation/README.md

 ```

 ### Check validators for one config field
-Validators are an array of functions that return true or false.
+CalderaValidators are an array of functions that return true or false.
 This field is invalid.
 ```js
 const isValid = checkValidatorsForConfigField({
     validators: [